 For companies with shares listed on AIM, we offer to review your company’s compliance with certain aspects of the AIM rules and the Disclosure and Transparency Rules as well as with the UK Corporate Governance Code (as applicable).
 Between December 2009 and July 2010, the AIM enforcement team levied fines of more than a quarter of a million pounds against companies in breach of the AIM rules.
 Although compliance with the rules is primarily a matter for collaboration with your NOMAD, we offer to review your company’s compliance with certain disclosure duties so as to reduce the risk of breaches now and in the future.

 Following our visit, our advisors will prepare a report highlighting compliance aspects which require immediate attention as well as those which should be considered as a matter of best practice.

-As an ISO 9001 accredited company we guarantee the audit will be handled effectively and to the highest standards.
+We guarantee the audit will be handled effectively and to the highest standards.
 With our help on compliance aspects, you will be able to focus on what’s really important to you – expanding your business.